top of page

 Difficulties

 Unfortunately, this last year has been another episode of complex trauma in my life.
-After I launched Alphasongs 1.0 last year, I have made a couple connections online that seemed sincere and very possible as contributors to help Alphasongs LLC efforts, but these connections became complicated.
-I was not prepared for some of the attention I was getting when the website came out.
-Figuring out ways to flesh out people’s true intentions, being observational and not rushing to judgement is a process that takes time with balancing the desire to be gracious and connect genuinely to people connecting with my music.
+After I launched Alphasongs 1.0 last year, I made a couple connections online that seemed sincere and very possible as contributors to help Alphasongs LLC efforts, but these connections became complicated.
+Figuring out ways to discern people’s true intentions, being observational, and not rushing to judgement is a process that takes time, along with balancing the desire to be gracious and connect genuinely to people connecting with my music.
+Through it all, my music and composing these songs had been a lifeboat.

 HPIM1478.JPG